lightning/bolts/05-onchain.md

 # Failing a Channel

-Although, closing a channel can be accomplished in several ways, the most efficient is preferred.
+Although closing a channel can be accomplished in several ways, the most efficient is preferred.

 Various error cases involve closing a channel.
 The requirements for sending